ktutnik/ktutnik.github.io/_posts/2016-8-10-how-aop-make-my-life-easier.md

 }
 ```

 See the difference with previous code? yes its call to `db.GetUserDetail()`
 seems like it doesn't use cache at all, but it does!

+What was happened behind the scene?
+Castle Windsor creates an object proxy of the
+`IDataContext` interface.
+So before the actual `GetUserDetail()` implementation
+called, Castle Windsor will first call the interceptor.
+The actual method is called when
+the `invocation.Proceed()` method is called.
+So with the process, you can specify
+wether your code will be called before or after the actual code executed.

-Here is how the
+To complete the setup, here is how the interception registered.
-interception registered.

 ```csharp
 container.Register(